View Where We Work in a larger map

-In 2004, MEASURE Evaluation helped the Nigerian government develop and implement the Nigerian National Response Information Management System (NNRIMS), a routine HIV and AIDS information system.
-Since its implementation, MEASURE Evaluation has continued to help improve the reporting and use of the system throughout the country.
-In 2009, it collaborated with the National Agency for AIDS Control (NACA) to conduct an assessment of the system.
+In 2004, MEASURE Evaluation helped the Nigerian government develop and implement the Nigerian National Response Information Management System (NNRIMS).
+Since its implementation, MEASURE Evaluation has continued to help improve the reporting and use of data generated by the system throughout the country.
+In 2009, the project collaborated with the National Agency for AIDS Control (NACA) on an assessment of the NNRIMS system.
 “Data from the NNRIMS has helped government institutions and stakeholders in reporting and making informed decisions,” said Oyediran.
-“As a result of our technical assistance, NACA and NASCP [National AIDS and STIs Control Program] as well as a few sub- national states are able to generate reliable, timely and accurate information to improve the coordination of HIV and AIDS activities in their states where, previously, no HIV-related reports were being generated.”
+“As a result of our technical assistance, NACA and NASCP [National AIDS and STIs Control Program], as well as several of the nation’s 36 states, are able to generate reliable, timely, and accurate information to improve the coordination of HIV and AIDS activities where, previously, no HIV-related reports were being generated.”

-MEASURE Evaluation has also provided technical assistance to the National Joint Data Quality Assessment Exercise, which assessed health facility- and community-based indicators, in 18 states.
+MEASURE Evaluation has also provided technical assistance to the National Joint Data Quality Assessment Exercise, an activity that assessed health facility- and community-based indicators, in 18 states.

 M&E Training with Nigerian Universities

-In 2006, MEASURE Evaluation began conducting short-term M&E training courses in Nigeria with the goal of building capacity of local institutions to take over the trainings.
-In 2010, MEASURE Evaluation began a collaboration with two premier Nigerian universities – Obafemi Awolowo University in the southern city of Ile-Ife, and Ahmed Bello University in the northern city of Zaria – to institutionalize M&E pre-service and in-service training as part of the universities’ M&E curricula.
+In 2006, MEASURE Evaluation began conducting short-term M&E training courses in Nigeria with the goal of building the capacity of local institutions to take over the trainings.
+In 2010, MEASURE Evaluation began a collaboration with two premier Nigerian universities – Obafemi Awolowo University in the southern city of Ile-Ife, and Ahmadu Bello University in the northern city of Zaria – to institutionalize M&E pre-service and in-service training as part of the universities’ M&E curricula.
 The Departments of Community Health/Medicine and the Departments of Nursing at each school offer pre-service M&E courses, while in-service trainings include two-week workshops on M&E of Public Health.
-As of March 2013, fewer than two years after the collaboration launched, the universities have offered eight M&E workshops for approximately 200 participants.
-The success of these initiatives at Obafemi Awolowo and Ahmed Bello universities has led MEASURE Evaluation to begin the transition of full responsibility to the schools, so that they become the leading M&E training institutions in Nigeria.

 Data Demand and Use